Bucks guard Khris Middleton misses practice with illness on eve of NBA Cup final

 Middleton has played in only four games so far this season, averaging 7.0 points, 5.8 assists and 3 rebounds in those contests.
 He missed the Bucks’ first 21 games while recovering from offseason surgeries on each of his ankles.

-The three-time All-Star, who was part of Milwaukee’s NBA championship and USA Basketball’s run to Olympic gold at the Tokyo Games in 2021, had six points for the Bucks in Saturday’s semifinal win over Atlanta.
+Middleton is a three-time All-Star who was part of Milwaukee’s NBA championship and USA Basketball’s run to Olympic gold at the Tokyo Games in 2021.
+He had six points for the Bucks in the win over Atlanta.

 AP NBA: https://apnews.com/NBA